 - All airport Pick up drop by private vehicle

-- 03-night twin/double sharing accommodation in Kathmandu on BB
+- 03 night twin/double shearing accommodation in Kathmandu on BB

-- Guided sightseeing tours in Kathmandu with all necessary entrance fee and private vehicle.
+- Guided sightseeing tours in Kathmandu with all necessary entrance fee and privet vehicle.

 - Kathmandu to Lukla to Kathmandu flight with airport departure tax